munificent/craftinginterpreters/book/scanning-on-demand.md

 graph.
 At any point in time, the machine is "in" exactly one state.
 It gets to other states by following transitions.
 When you use a DFA for lexical analysis, each transition is a character that gets matched from the string.
-Each state respresents a set of allowed characters.
+Each state represents a set of allowed characters.

 Our keyword tree is exactly a DFA that recognizes Lox keywords.
 But DFAs are more powerful than simple trees because they can be arbitrary *graphs*.